 - fresh or dried fruit – strawberries, raspberries, or blueberries would all be great

-- cacao powder – to make them extra chocolatey, stir in some cacao powder to the batter
+- cacao powder – to make them extra chocolatey, stir some cacao powder into the batter

 - protein powder – for a little extra protein boost, you can add a scoop or two of your favorite protein powder.
 However, they might not be as moist.
+You can add a little more liquid if needed depending on the thickness of your protein powder.

 Oatmeal Chocolate Chip Muffins